SALON BUSINESS BLOG

-How many clients do you service in a week? or a month?
+How many clients do you service in a week?
+Or a month?

 What is your client retention rate?